buildit/bookit-server/README.md

 ##### Cached
 Wraps the service and caches data from the underlying service.
 This is typically used with the cloud connected services.
-However, for testing purposes, there is a use case where a cached service functions as the actual service and delegates to a pass-through service.
+However, for testing purposes, there is a use case where a cached service functions as the actual service and delegates to a passthrough service.

 #### TokenOperations